 Admission to the selection process is usually restricted to applicants holding a degree in a related field of studies.
 Further information can be found either on the pages of the admission office (programs in German) or the pages of Biomedical Engineering, Mechanical Engineering, and Water Engineering, respectively.

 Master Programs: English Language Skills

-The Master programs Biomedical Engineering, Mechanical Engineering and Environmental Engineering are entirely taught in English.
+The Master programs Biomedical Engineering, Mechanical Engineering and Water Engineering are entirely taught in English.
 Therefore, international applicants must have the proof of good English knowledge appreciated by official certificates.